uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

                             unsigned int attributeIndex,
                             const float *times);

-All of the above sampling APIs can be used, regardless of the driver’s native SIMD width.
+All of the above sampling APIs can be used, regardless of the device’s native SIMD width.

 Sampling Multiple Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~